319 Watershed Projects and the

-In North Dakota there is a Nonpoint Source Pollution Management Program through the North Dakota Department of Health whose mission is "to protect or restore the chemical, physical, and biological integrity of the waters of the state by promoting locally sponsored, incentive based, voluntary programs where those waters are threatened or impaired due to nonpoint sources of pollution".
+In North Dakota there is a Nonpoint Source Pollution Management Program through the North Dakota Department of Environmental Quality whose mission is "to protect or restore the chemical, physical, and biological integrity of the waters of the state by promoting locally sponsored, incentive based, voluntary programs where those waters are threatened or impaired due to nonpoint sources of pollution".

 Section 319 of the Clean Water Act defines the scope of the NPS Pollution Management Program.
 In North Dakota, the Department of Health administers the program with input from the North Dakota NPS Pollution Task Force.
 The task force is comprised of representatives from state and federal natural resource agencies, commodity/producer groups, tribal councils, and private wildlife/natural resource organizations.

 Annually, federal funds are appropriated by the United States Congress to the US Environmental Protection Agency for NPS pollution management.
 These "Section 319 Funds" are available to individual states based on an allocation formula.
 Section 319 funds in North Dakota are awarded to local projects through a competitive grant application process.
 Approved local projects receive 60% federal funds with a 40% local funding match requirement.

 The funds awarded through the grant application process are aimed at addressing waterbodies impaired by NPS pollution or projects addressing a major NPS issue in the state.
 Given the size of the agricultural industry in North Dakota, a majority of the states' Section 319 funds have been directed toward locally sponsored projects promoting voluntary NPS pollution control on agricultural lands.
 These funds have generally been used to implement various information/education activities and/or provide the necessary financial and technical assistance to landowners implementing best management practices (BMPs) on their land.